tw-ilson/ludi/README.md

 # Ludi
-This is 'Ludi' an experimental programming language.It is focused on arrays, and has a number of basic features that you can play around with in the interpreter.
+This is 'Ludi' an experimental programming language.
+Inspired by APL, it is focused on multidimensional arrays, and has a number of basic features that you can play around with in the interpreter.
+I am logging and documenting the developement at [twilson.xyz](https://twilson.xyz/post)

 ## Example
 ```